mhsizar/qweek-audio/README.md

 ## Features
 Qweek Audio simplifies the audio analysis process with a user-friendly interface that allows users to:
 - **Upload Existing Audio**: Easily upload your audio files to our platform.
 - **Record Live Audio**: Capture audio directly through our application.
+[This is currently under development]

 Users can perform the following actions with their audio:
 - **Transcription**: Convert speech into text to read and review at your convenience.
+[API key is hidden; get yours for free from [Deepgram](https://developers.deepgram.com/docs/create-additional-api-keys)]
 - **Summarization**: Get concise summaries of your audio content to save time.
+[This is currently under development]
 - **Key Points Identification**: Learn the most important points from your audio without listening to the entire recording.
+[This is currently under development]

 ## Benefits
 Qweek Audio saves you time and effort by allowing you to: